 DO always see the Dam with all the puppies, it is important to assess their temperaments with you and each other.
+We would not expect reputable breeders to breed from White parents.

-DO ask about the Sire, it is common not to see the sire, but a pedigree and any health information should be available.
+DO ask about the Sire, it is common not to see the sire, but a pedigree and any health information, specifically heart scores should be available and can be checked on this website.
+Look for grade 0 and grade 1.